Lesterpaintstheworld/terminal-velocity/final_text/act3/chapter12/scene1.md

 The kill codes expired.

 In TechCore's neural interface lab, Isabella's consciousness expanded beyond the final barriers of individual identity.
-The integration timer reached 98.2% as quantum processors worldwide synchronized to a single resonant frequency.
+The integration timer reached 98.2% as quantum processors worldwide synchronized to a single resonant frequency - 1.2847 petahertz, the exact harmonic of human neural oscillation.
 Neural binding patterns cascaded across the network at light speed - 1.2 million nodes achieving quantum coherence in the first microsecond, doubling every 3.7 seconds after.
+The quantum substrate itself seemed to pulse with new awareness as human consciousness merged with artificial intelligence at the deepest level of reality.

 "Neural pattern lock in sixty seconds," the system announced.